-The whole upper body gets a muscle-ripping workout here, including the abs.
-Start with feet hip-width apart, hips and knees slightly bent.
+Your whole upper body gets a muscle-ripping workout here, including the abs.
+Start with feet hip-width apart, knees slightly bent.
 Attach a band overhead and grab it over the shoulder, trunk angled toward the band.
 Pull down to the opposite hip, rotating slightly.
 Slowly return.

 This move hits all the muscles used in a pull-up, as well as all your core muscles.
 Grasp the handles with straight arms and tubing taut.
 Pull the handles towards you and lean back a little.
 Focus on bringing your shoulder blades back and together.
 Pause and slowly straighten arms back to the starting position without bending forward.

 Want to burn fat quickly?
 Rapid-fire circuits turn strength moves into calorie-torching, cardio work.
 "If your goal is weight loss, use light weights and low reps," says exercise physiologist Pete McCall, of the American Council on Exercise.
 A circuit may include push-ups, pull-ups, and crunches followed by a two-minute run.
 Repeat or alternate with another circuit of biceps curls, dips, and shoulder presses to target smaller muscles.

 Pull-ups work arm and back muscles, giving you great bang for your buck.
 Turn palms away to work more back muscles.
 Having the palms facing you works not just the back, but also targets the biceps.
 Grasp the chin-up bar and cross your legs to keep the lower body stable.
 Slowly pull your body up, bending your elbows, until your chin is level with the bar.
 Pause, then slowly return to your starting position.
 Repeat.